Ana-Gutman/dotnet-interview/README.md

 ```
 My example of absolute path: "C:\\dotnet-interview\\MCPServer\\MCPServer.csproj"

+**NOTES** :
-**NOTE** : Avoid placing the project in OneDrive or synced folders to prevent file-lock conflicts.
+- Avoid placing the project in OneDrive or synced folders to prevent file-lock conflicts.
+- In my case, placing the "--no-build" flag after the Absolute Path as suggested in the documentation generated comiling errors.

 ---